EMBRACING THE FUTURE: A-C Valley Senior Brianna Schmidt Has Fascination With History, But Is Focused on What's to Come

 You don’t endure some of the fire Schmidt has, though, and not become tempered against adversity.

 Schmidt lost a season as a freshman to COVID and then last year to a shoulder injury.
-She’s also struggled with asthma that is debilitating at times.
+She’s also struggled with asthma which is debilitating at times.

 Through it all, she’s leaned on her faith to strengthen her.